decode-detroit/minerva/README.md

 ### Cross-Compiling To Raspbian (aarch64/arm64,64bit)

-Note: These settings are largely analogous for arm64, but the 64-bit version hasn't been tested.

 To cross-compile, install the correct rust target and install the linker.
 ```
 rustup target add aarch64-unknown-linux-gnu